 Children In Need Special (2005) by Russell T Davies, directed by Euros Lyn

 Rose confronts the stranger who claims to be the Doctor.
-But even as the man tries to convince her of his true identity, something appears to have gone badly wrong with the change he's just experienced.
+But even as the man tries to convince her of his true identity, something appears to have gone badly wrong with the incredible change he's just experienced.

 The Christmas Invasion